AnthonyBongers/CppFloatsInDepth/README.md

 What you'll do after is continually multiply the value by 2, and each time the fractional data overflows into the left of the radix point, that will result in a 1 for the binary fraction.

 This is easily explained with an example, so let's take a look at converting two numbers into binary.
+Feel free to try out the [Float Inspector](./FloatInspector.cpp) to verify these values and try out a few of your own!

 **Example 1**